UR Log Viewer - Manual

 Before starting to record any data, make sure you have your computer connected to the robot’s ethernet port and you have setup your computer’s IP address on the same range of the robot’s IP address.
 Make sure your firewall is not blocking the connection from happening.

 After you have the connection done, select the relevant data fields you want to be recorded.
 The frequency of update can be defined as wanted.
 You can adjust sample time and measurement duration for the recording.
 We advise keeping the default values not to create high memory consumption.
-Press “start” on the right top corner for the data recording to begin.
+Press “start” on the right top corner for the data recording to begin and make sure RTDE Interface is enabled "on" robot security.

 NOTE: High frequency combined with long sample periods leads to big data traffic recordings, potentially affecting memory consumption on some systems.